edgelesssys/marblerun/samples/occlum-hello/README.md

 # Occlum "Hello World!" sample
-This sample shows how to run an [Occlum](https://github.com/occlum/occlum) application in Marblerun.
-In essence, you have to add the `premain-libos` process to your Occlum image, use it as an entry point for your instance and supply the original entry point as an `Argv` value in Marblerun's [manifest.json](manifest.json). `premain` will contact the Coordinator, set up the environment, and run the actual application.
+This sample shows how to run an [Occlum](https://github.com/occlum/occlum) application in MarbleRun.
+In essence, you have to add the `premain-libos` process to your Occlum image, use it as an entry point for your instance and supply the original entry point as an `Argv` value in MarbleRun's [manifest.json](manifest.json). `premain` will contact the Coordinator, set up the environment, and run the actual application.
 Take a look into the [Makefile](Makefile) for details.

 ## Requirements
 First, get Occlum and its build toolchain up and running.
 This can become quite complex if you run it on your existing environment.
 Therefore, we use the official Docker image and expose the SGX device to it: